-Broadly, our laboratory focuses on three main areas of inquiry:
+Broadly, the MIND Lab focuses on three main areas of inquiry:

 - Individual differences in social cognition and emotion processes and their relevance for personality disorders, particularly borderline personality disorder (BPD) and narcissistic personality disorder (NPD)